 The vastness of the Etteilla card meanings makes the system trying to master.
 There is also a lack of Etteilla information in English.
 However, it is a super fun system to learn, and the card meanings are brutally honest.
 If you want to learn, lucky for you here at Divination and Fortune-Telling, we have the most substantial Etteilla card meanings in English on the entire world wide web!

 Favomancy is a type of divination which interprets the way beans or, sometimes, peas, fall.
 Favomancy is believed to have Middle Eastern origins.
 It is currently practiced in Bosnia and has historically been practiced by Islamic groups who reside in Russia.

 Fortune Cookies are little edible shells with paper messages inside.
 Each message will contain a prophecy which may or may not be relevant to the seeker.
 For example, “hold your tongue and open your ears” would be the type of statement you could find inside a Fortune Cookie.

-One could argue that using Fortune Cookies is not a type of divination which one practices.
-However, I will say that there are people who go out of their way to get Fortune Cookies for the soul purpose of getting advice in the same way they would hunt down their daily horoscope in the newspaper!
-Therefore, in some respects Fortune Cookies can count as a method or tool of divination.
+One could argue that using Fortune Cookies is not a type of divination which one can practice.
+However, I will say that there are people who go out of their way to get Fortune Cookies for the sole purpose of obtaining advice in the same way they would hunt down their daily horoscope in the newspaper!
+Therefore, in some respects, Fortune Cookies can count as a method or tool of divination.